Sahara Hamada Hamra

 used in the whole world.

-In addition to oil, minerals and underground water
+In addition to oil, gas, minerals and underground water

-and Europe have set their eyes on the Sahara as a
+reserves, potential investors and governments have set their eyes on the Sahara

 apparently can turn the arid desert into